Kong/docs.konghq.com/app/konnect/servicehub/service-documentation.md

 1. In the **Version Spec** section, click **Upload Spec**.

-1. Click **Upload Spec** to upload your OpenAPI specification file.
+1. Click **Upload Spec** again to upload your OpenAPI specification file.

     The spec must be in YAML or JSON format.
 You can use [vitalsSpec.yaml](/konnect/vitalsSpec.yaml) as a sample spec to test this functionality.